1 Current Path 1 Current Path

 Africa’s recurring debt challenge

 As the HIPC programme matured, the international community focused on strengthening the links between debt relief and progress in implementing poverty reduction strategies and macroeconomic and structural reform programmes.
-As a result, public debt among low-income African countries declined to 15% of GDP in 2013 and to 11% among lower-middle-income countries the following year.
-The problem with this approach is that the medicine was killing the patient.
-Structural reform required that governments constrain their expenditure meaning that it reduced economic growth.
-Lower economic growth translated into sustained high debt/GDP ratio's as African countries could not grow their way out of their high debt levels.
+As a result, public debt among low-income African countries declined to 15% of GDP in 2013 and 11% among lower-middle-income countries the following year.

-In 2018, the IMF noted that public debt rose above 50% of GDP in 22 countries at the end of 2016, up from ten countries in 2013.
+By 2016, according to the IMF, public debt rose above 50% of GDP in 22 countries, up from ten countries in 2013.

 In a wide-ranging study on the relationship between debt and growth, Carmen Reinhart and Kenneth Rogoff concluded that ‘when external debt reaches 60% of GDP, annual growth declines by about 2%’.
-For almost two decades since the mid-1980s, Africa’s low- and lower-middle-income countries consistently had average debt levels above 60% of GDP (Chart 13) yet this period coincided with Africa's most rapid period of ecomic growth since independence, pointing to the challenge of using a fixed debt levels such as 60% of GDP as a reliable guide to debt sustainability.
+For almost two decades since the mid-1980s, Africa’s low- and lower-middle-income countries consistently had average debt levels above 60% of GDP (Chart 13).
+Yet, this period coincided with Africa's most rapid period of ecomic growth since independence, pointing to the challenge of using a fixed debt levels such as 60% of GDP as a reliable guide to debt sustainability.

 In 2019, Beijing announced that it would establish an analysis framework on debt sustainability for Belt and Road Initiative projects and improve transparency.
 At that point, the IMF assessed that about 17 low-income African countries were either in or at risk of debt distress, which has subsequently increased.

-Chart 14 presents the total debt owned by African countries annually from 2009 to 2021 divided into private (Chinese and non-Chinese), multilateral, and bilateral (Chinese and non-Chinese).
+Chart 14 presents the total debt owned by African countries annually from 2009 to 2021, divided into private (Chinese and non-Chinese), multilateral, and bilateral (Chinese and non-Chinese).

 To cushion the economic and social impacts of the subsequent COVID-19 pandemic, several African governments announced fiscal stimulus packages that averaged about 3% of GDP, financed partly by debt.
 The average debt-to-GDP ratio, which had somewhat stabilised at around 60% of GDP at the end of 2019, was increasing rapidly when, in April 2020, the G20 countries, the IMF and the World Bank announced the Debt Service Suspension Iniative referred to previously, potentially available for 73 eligible countries, including 40 in sub-Saharan Africa.
 The IMF also approved six months of debt service relief for 25 low-income countries, including 19 in Africa, and approved additional funding support for several as well.
 China’s participation was a big step forward but without the involvement of a private creditor, which holds the majority of African debt, the DSSI proved too little too late as, in November 2020, Zambia became the first African country to default on its debt.